SamOllason/samollason.github.io/_posts/2026-07-01-f1-copilot-in-azure-foundry-project.markdown

 ![Screenshot of weather analyst agent in the workflow in Foundry portal](/_images/f1-copilot/f1-copilot-weather-analyst.png)

 The Weather Analyst follows exactly the same pattern.
 For the demo it uses sample weather snapshots stored in Foundry.

 In production I'd expect this to consume a weather API or another internal service that publishes current and forecast track conditions.

-Again, the AI isn't responsible for gathering data.

-It's responsible for interpreting it.
+Again, the AI isn't responsible for gathering data but is responsible for interpreting it.

 ## Strategy Reviewer

 ![Screenshot of strategy analyst agent in the workflow in Foundry portal](/_images/f1-copilot/f1-copilot-strategy-analyst.png)

 Rather than making decisions, it acts as a *synthesiser*.
 It reviews the findings from the specialist agents, compares options, highlights trade-offs and identifies risks.
 Importantly, it doesn't recommend a final action, its job is simply to organise the evidence.

 ## Race Engineer